• E

 - Dundalk

-Job Title: Healthcare Assistant Location: Dromiskin, County Louth Join Our Caring Team - We're Hiring Health Care Assistants!
+Job Title: Healthcare Assistant Location: Castlebellingham, County Louth Join Our Caring Team - We're Hiring Health Care Assistants!
 Are you passionate about making a real difference in people's lives?
 We're looking for compassionate, dedicated, and reliable Health Care Assistants (HCAs)to join our growing team.
 At the Talbot Group we believe that exceptional care starts with exceptional people.
 Whether you're an experienced HCA or just starting your career in care, we offer a supportive and respectful environment where you can thrive and grow.
 What We Offer: Competitive pay and benefits Flexible working hours/shifts to suit your lifestyle Ongoing training and career development opportunities A friendly and inclusive team culture The opportunity to make a meaningful impact every day Your Role: Providing personal care and emotional support to service users Supporting individuals with daily activities and promoting independence Ensuring dignity, respect, and compassion in every interaction Working collaboratively with colleagues, families, and healthcare professionals What We're Looking For: A caring nature and genuine desire to help others Strong communication and teamwork skills Relevant qualifications (QQI Level 5 or equivalent) Previous experience is welcome If you're ready to be part of a team that truly values your contribution, apply now and take the next step in your care career with us.
 To be considered for this role you will be redirected to and must complete the application process on our careers page.
 To start the process, click the Apply button below to Login/Register.

 - Dundalk